All Books

 Key Takeaways

-• Healing from trauma and self-harm is a painful but powerful journey.
+• Healing from self-harm is a painful but powerful journey.

-• New connections can provide a fragile but essential safety net.
+• Fragile new connections can provide an essential safety net.

 Who Should Read